 Installation of a heat pump water heater usually costs $6-7,000.
-You can get rebates and tax credits of up to $3,400, which makes it cheaper than getting a new gas heater.
+You can get rebates and tax credits that will pay for most of that and probably make it actually cheaper than getting a new gas heater.
 You’ll also save about $130 per year in utility bills [1].
 Better still, you'll eliminate the equivalent of 4,835 pounds of CO2 per year, equivalent to the total emissions of 18 Ugandans!

 One issue that can drive up costs is electricity supply.
 Most heat pumps use 220V electricity, so you may need to run a new circuit to supply it (this cost is included in the estimates above).
 If that maxes out your electrical supply at the breaker panel, it can cost up to a few thousand to upgrade the panel.
 You can also get rebates for that - SVCE will give you $1,000 and you can get that 30% tax credit from the IRA, up to $600.
 Together these would bring a $2,500 panel upgrade down to $1,050.
 You may also be able to avoid upgrading your panel with smart circuit management, an approach known as a watt diet.